Have you ever wished there was someone you could talk to about your hearing loss? A sympathetic ear who understands what you’re going through?

 A mentor can assist you in accessing resources and learning strategies to help you manage your hearing loss.
 This might include an introduction to new assistive technology, encouraging you to attend speechreading classes or helping you re-engage with the people around you.

-You can participate in this program either as a mentee (someone wanting support) or a mentor (someone wanting to offer support) depending where you are on your journey of managing your hearing loss.
+You can participate in this program either as a mentee (someone wanting support) or a mentor (someone wanting to offer support) depending on where you are on your journey of managing your hearing loss.

 Program funding received by The City of Calgary Family and Community Support Services.